 Legend figure 1: PK data are expressed as mean (sem).Tissue explants were exposed 2 h to virus and then washed four times with PBS prior to transfer to gelfoam rafts for rectal explants and to fresh culture plates for vaginal explants.
 Explants were kept in culture for 15 days.
 The concentrations of p24 in the harvested supernatants were quantified by ELISA at days 3, 7, 11 and 15 of culture.
-The p24 concentrations at day 15 (a, b) and the p24 AUC3-15 (c, d) for rectal and vaginal explants, respectively, are shown for the control and each dosing arm.
+The p24 concentrations at day 15 (c, d) for rectal and vaginal explants, respectively, are shown for the control and each dosing arm.
 Points represent the mean of duplicates for each participant, and lines the mean (+/- SEM) of each arm.